Deepmalya2506/novana-career-navigator-ai/README.md

 🌌 NOVANA – Your AI-powered Career Pilot 🚀
-Disappear from the Crowd | Evolve in Silence | Rise with Radiance
+As a Star die in Supernova, let another Star evolve with NOVANA

 CLICK HERE: https://novana-career-navigator-ai.lovable.app/